jugshaurya/showcase/mdx-blogs/react.md

 - With all these libraries/frameworks we can build,

-  - Single page apps (only one html page, content is rerendered on Client side) as well as
+  - Single page apps (only one HTML page, content is rerendered on Client-side) as well as
-  - Multi page apps (multiple HTML pages, content is rendered on server and send to client side).
+  - Multi-page apps (multiple HTML pages, content is rendered on the server and sent to client-side).

 - CRA(create-react-app)(A build Workflow)